Migraine Symptoms and Treatments

-A common type of headache, migraine is thought to affect around one in every five women and one in every 15 men in the UK (however, in children it’s more common in boys than in girls).
+A common type of headache, migraine is thought to affect around one in every five women and one in every 15 men in the UK, with those aged between 35 and 45 the most affected (i).

-Many people have their first migraine in childhood, with more than 80 percent having had their first attack before they reach their 30th birthday.
+Many people have their first migraine in childhood, with about half having their first attack before their 12th birthday (v).
 Migraines can also run in families.
-The frequency of migraine attacks can vary enormously – some people have several migraines a week, while others may get an attack once every few years (though according to the charity Migraine Action, the average number of attacks is 13 per year).
+The frequency of migraine attacks can vary enormously – according to the Migraine Trust, more than three quarters of people who have migraines experience at least one attack a month (i), though some have them only occasionally, sometimes with years passing between attacks (vi).

 A migraine attack can last from four to 72 hours, with symptoms including a pounding or throbbing pain.
-About a third of of sufferers also experience visual disturbances such as flashing lights, zigzag patterns, blind spots, numbness, tingling and pins and needles in the limbs, as well as dizziness and feeling off-balance, all of which are collectively known as aura.
+Up to 30 per cent of people with migraine (vii) also experience visual disturbances such as flashing lights, zigzag patterns, blind spots, numbness, tingling and pins and needles in the limbs, as well as dizziness and feeling off-balance, all of which are collectively known as aura.

-Several things may trigger a migraine, including hormone changes (called menstrual migraine), depression, excitement, worry, shock, anxiety, over-exertion, late nights, bad posture, drinking alcohol, low blood sugar and certain foods.
+Several things may trigger a migraine, including hormone changes (called menstrual migraine – see below), depression, excitement, worry, shock, anxiety, over-exertion, late nights, bad posture, drinking alcohol, low blood sugar and certain foods.

 Other migraine triggers include bright lights, loud noises, strong smells, a smoky or stuffy atmosphere, eye strain, sinus problems, computer or television screens and very cold temperatures, as well as certain types of medicines including hormone replacement therapy (HRT), the oral contraceptive pill and some sleeping tablets.